Reading Time: 6 minutes

 Remember that employees will speak fondly about you if you have invested in creating a culture and work environment that fosters teamwork and personal growth.
 To make ambassadors out of employees, you need to prioritize employee satisfaction initiatives and empower your teams.
 High employee retention also speaks volumes to the greatness of a company.

 Any marketing strategy is futile if you aren’t tracking the right metrics to evaluate the effectiveness of your recruiting plan.
 If you are having a hard time retaining talent, maybe it’s time to change your approach.
 Recruitment marketing is a must-have for hiring teams who want to gain a competitive advantage.

 Employee expectations and requirements are higher than ever, and if your company wants to attract the most talented people, you need to design a seamless recruitment journey for candidates.

 For more information on global recruiting, visit G-P Recruit.
-G-P Recruit enables companies to quickly identify and hire employees anywhere in the world through our market-leading Global Employment Platform™.
+G-P Recruit enables companies to quickly identify and hire employees anywhere in the world through our market-leading Global Growth Platform™.
 Manage your entire HR process, from recruitment and onboarding to compliant payroll setup and offboarding – all with one platform.

 About the author:

 Richard Conn is the Senior Director for Demand Generation at 8×8, a leading Hosted VoIP services with integrated contact center, voice, video, and chat functionality.
 Richard is an analytical and results-driven digital marketing leader with a track record of achieving major ROI improvements in fast-paced, competitive B2B environments.
 Richard Conn also published articles for domains such as LitExtension and PropTechNOW.
 Check out his LinkedIn.